Dingko Singh: Awards and honors

 To commemorate his excellence in the sport of boxing, and his extraordinary contribution to the nation by his consistent efforts and dedication, Dingko Singh was honored with the Arjuna Award in 1998 and later with the Padma Shri Award, the country's fourth-highest civilian award, in 2013.

 Death

-He died, on Thursday 10 June 2021, after a long battle with liver cancer.
+He died, on Thursday 10 June 2021, after a long battle with liver cancer as well as post COVID-19 complications.
 He had been fighting the disease since 2017.

 Personal life

 Dingko did not go professional like other boxers as he was a service personnel of the Indian Navy.
 He was a boxing coach and a very respected figure in the Indian Navy.

 Media

-A movie inspired by his life is said to be in the making.
-The movie starring Shahid Kapoor, to be directed by Raja Krishna Menon is expected to be released by 2022.
+A movie inspired by his life was said to be in the making.
+It would have starred Shahid Kapoor, and be directed by Raja Krishna Menon.
+However, this project has now been shelved.